 All Major Projects were originally managed centrally by U. T. System Administration.
 Over time, the responsibility for that management has been delegated to several U. T. System institutions.
-Currently Major Projects at six of the fourteen component institutions are managed by the U. T. System Office of Capital Projects.
+Currently Major Projects at five of the thirteen component institutions are managed by the U. T. System Office of Capital Projects.
 Major projects at the remaining eight institutions are managed directly by those institutions.
 Minor Projects (typically, those less than \$10M in Total Project Cost) are managed directly by each respective institution.

 The U. T. System Office of Capital Projects utilizes three different construction delivery methods for Major Projects.
+Those methods are

+- Competitive Sealed Proposals

-Those methods are Competitive Sealed Proposals, Construction Manager at Risk, and Design/Build delivery.
+- · Construction Manager at Risk, and

+- Design/Build

 Selection of contractors for each of these delivery methods is not based upon "low bid".
 It includes an evaluation of price and other factors to identify a "best value" respondent.
-This will be further explained later in the guide.
+Contractors need to understand these different construction delivery methods and the many opportunities they have to participate in these projects.
+They will be further explained later in the guide.